chaos-genius/chaosgenius-docs/docs/kpi-and-dashboard/interpreting-rca.md

 #### Single dimensional Subgroup Impacts

-You can view the impact of each value of the selected subdimension.
-For example, we can see the overall impact of `education = secondary`.
-By clicking the expansion arrow next to a single dimensional subgroup, we can view a breakdown of all the multidimensional subgroups that compose this subgroup.
+Below the waterfall charts, you can view the impact of each value of the selected subdimension.
+For example, we can see the overall impact of `DayOfWeek = Thursday`.
+By clicking the expansion arrow next to a single dimensional subgroup, we can also view a breakdown of all the multidimensional subgroups that compose this subgroup.

-Below the waterfall charts, a table of the "Top Drivers" subgroups are displayed along with calculations for aggregations comparing the previous to current month.

 By default subgroups are sorted by their absolute impact; in addition, a custom sort can be applied by clicking on any of the column headers.